SKA (hockey club). History How the hockey team ska stands for

 Continental Cup and bronze medals

-SKA players at the World Cup
+SKA players at the World Championship

 First silver

 In the 2014-2015 season, the Russian champion was determined not by winning the Gagarin Cup, as was the case in previous years, but in the regular season.
-SKA was in the lead throughout the season, but in the end, CSKA celebrated the championship.
-Nevertheless, Petersburgers updated best result in club history silver medals SKA won for the first time.
+SKA was in the lead throughout the season, but in the end CSKA celebrated the championship.
+However, the St. Petersburgers updated best result In the history of the club, SKA won silver medals for the first time.

 Gagarin Cup!